Updated: Jun 25

 10. Die Meistersinger von Nürnberg

 At over 4 hours in duration, Die Meistersinger von Nurnberg is the longest opera ever composed.
-Although its main motif, heard in the strong overture and triumphant, almost regal, ending, is beautiful, Wagner’s only comic opera is far from perfect.
+Although its main motif, heard in the strong overture and triumphant ending, is beautiful, Wagner’s only comic opera is far from perfect.
 Meistersinger is often criticized for having an underwhelming plot and few exciting moments.
 It is also lambasted for the continuous repetition of its main theme.
-Whereas many complain of the repetition of Meistersinger’s main theme, some admire it, arguing that Meistersinger is a prime example of Wagner’s genius ability to keep audiences interested through the interesting development of a simple melody.
+Whereas many complain of the repetition of Meistersinger’s main theme, some admire it, arguing that Meistersinger is a prime example of Wagner’s ability to keep audiences interested through the interesting development of a simple melody.

 As for the plot, Meistersinger is considered inferior to Wagner’s other libretti.
 A good story is imperative to Gesamtkunstwerk, and Meistersinger as a story is nothing special.